 Tips for Preparing for Winter Weather

 When winter weather arrives in Grand Prairie, it is important to protect your home and property from freezing temperatures.
-Follow these simple steps to help save money on your water bill:
+Follow the simple steps below to help save money on your water bill.

 - Turn your sprinkler system off.
 Water once every three weeks, if no rainfall has occurred, on a day without freezing temperatures.
 Be sure to inspect your system by observing each zone for one minute and make any necessary repairs or adjustments to reduce water runoff that can create icy conditions on the road.